EOR Feed Water Treatment and Softening Systems

 External support requirements for the water softener systems include a consistent source of raw water, with known constituents, and preferably delivered to the softener charge pump at 2 psig minimum suction head pressure.
 In most cases, the only additional support requirement is a reliable and adequate source of three phase electrical power.

 In certain softener systems, a reliable supply of 70 psig minimum compressed air is also required, where pneumatic flow measuring instruments and controls are supplied, usually at customer’s request.
-The standard softener flow control valves can either by operated on system charge pump water pressure, or compressed air, whichever is considered more appropriate.
+The standard softener flow control valves can either by operated on system charge pump water pressure, or compressed appropriately.

 With the above conditions, the primary vessel resin bed must be cleansed of solids, expanded or “fluffed” to redistribute resin particles, and both primary and polisher resin beds must be regenerated to original sodium form.
 Complete and effective water softener regeneration must include the following functions: